sebastiankorkko/CWPClient/README.md

 1. Import this repository to Android Studio (tested on 2.3.1)
 2. Build with Gradle (AndroidSDK 25.0.2, min 15)
-3. Tested on embedded AVD emulator device:
+3. Tested on embedded AVD emulator device running API 23 (Has issues on API 25)
-     * Nexus 5X API 25 x86, 1080 x 1920: 420dpi,
-     * Target: Android 7.1.1(Google APIs), Size: 2GB

 This repository has the gradle scripts included (use or don't).

 No external dependencies apart from Android and JUnit (currently not used)

 ### Current features ###

-* User interface is implemented to some extent:
+* User interface is implemented:
-     * Connect-button activates the tapping fragment
-     * Tapping fragment reacts to updates and passes lineup/linedown-calls to controller
+     * All required pieces are working and responsive
      * Preferences/settings implemented
-     * Protocol changes shown on log (and by switching the light on the tapping image)
-     * Main layout implemented with constraints
+     * Main layout implemented with CoordinatorLayout and fragments
+* Service, service connection and notifications all working
-* Threading implemented (todo: locking & sephamores)
+* Threading implemented (receiving data)
-* Initial barebones for networking implemented (does not fully work atm)

-### Under consideration ###
+### Issues ###

-* Sliding interface does not make sense at the moment.
-I'm working on bringing the server properties over from the second page to the main page and to be together with the connect-button.
-This makes sense from UI-point of view.
+* Currently no bigger issues, but summary of my hurdles and minor problems:
+     * Switched ConstraintLayout to CoordinatorLayout.
+Didn't fix the connectivity issue (originally I thought it was internal issue).
+Shame on me for not using enough debug-messages.
+     * Issue with networking in API 25, have not had the time to fix it by implementing separate threading for sending data.
+     * Random issue, where the top bar and the menu-button went missing when coming back to the app from the OS.
+Was unable to replicate the issue with consistency and may be present.